-Hebrews 8:10-13 10 "FOR THIS IS THE COVENANT THAT I WILL MAKE WITH THE HOUSE OF ISRAEL AFTER THOSE DAYS, SAYS THE LORD: I WILL PUT MY LAWS INTO THEIR MINDS, AND I WILL WRITE THEM ON THEIR HEARTS.
+Hebrews 8:10-13 "FOR THIS IS THE COVENANT THAT I WILL MAKE WITH THE HOUSE OF ISRAEL AFTER THOSE DAYS, SAYS THE LORD: I WILL PUT MY LAWS INTO THEIR MINDS, AND I WILL WRITE THEM ON THEIR HEARTS.
 AND I WILL BE THEIR GOD, AND THEY SHALL BE MY PEOPLE.
-11 "AND THEY SHALL NOT TEACH

-EVERYONE HIS FELLOW CITIZEN, AND EVERYONE HIS BROTHER, SAYING, 'KNOW THE LORD,' FOR ALL WILL KNOW ME, FROM THE LEAST TO THE GREATEST OF THEM.
-12 "FOR I WILL BE MERCIFUL TO THEIR INIQUITIES, AND I WILL REMEMBER THEIR SINS NO MORE."
-13 When He said, "A new covenant," He has made the first obsolete.
+"AND THEY SHALL NOT TEACH EVERYONE HIS FELLOW CITIZEN, AND EVERYONE HIS BROTHER, SAYING, 'KNOW THE LORD,' FOR ALL WILL KNOW ME, FROM THE LEAST TO THE GREATEST OF THEM.
+"FOR I WILL BE MERCIFUL TO THEIR INIQUITIES, AND I WILL REMEMBER THEIR SINS NO MORE."
+When He said, "A new covenant," He has made the first obsolete.
 But whatever is becoming obsolete and growing old is ready to disappear.

 It is in the last Adam, Jesus Christ, in whom we place our hope of that coming age, where death is finally swallowed up in victory and God's very presence comes down to man where heaven and earth become one.
+This is our inheritance in Christ; an eternal Kingdom with our God sitting on His throne with a people He has redeemed through the shed blood and resurrection of Christ.